-After 5-Year-Old Iranian-Born Boy Handcuffed And Held Five Hours At Dulles Airport, Trump’s White House Said He May Have Been Security ‘Threat’
+After 5-Year-Old Iranian-Born Boy ‘Reportedly ‘Handcuffed” And Held Five Hours At Dulles Airport, Trump’s White House Said He May Have Been Security ‘Threat’

 Trump’s Muslim-majority country immigration ban sparked protests across the nation, with thousands gathering at airports in New York, Los Angeles, and across more than a dozen American cities.
 A host of civil rights groups, led by the American Civil Liberties Union, have also challenged Trump in court and say they plan to continue fighting against the measure.

-Though the outrage over Donald Trump’s Muslim-majority country immigration ban has not died down, it appears that the story of the 5-year-old boy who was handcuffed and detained at Dulles airport has a happy ending.
+Though the outrage over Donald Trump’s Muslim-majority country immigration ban has not died down, it appears that the story of the 5-year-old boy who was “reportedly ‘handcuffed'” and detained at Dulles airport has a happy ending.
 The boy is now back with his family after the long battle for his release on Saturday.

 [Featured Image by Scott Olson/Getty Images]